 Service & Faith LC

-In 2014-2015, the Service and Faith Learning Community will be home to around 30 first-year students who are passionate about exploring the integration of faith and justice through service.
+The Service and Faith Learning Community will be home to first-year students who are passionate about exploring the integration of faith and justice through service.
 By engaging in the community surrounding their new home at Loyola and in the city of Chicago, students will deepen their understanding of service as a foundation for exploring, articulating and living their own beliefs and values.
 Inspired by Jesuit tradition, members of the Service and Faith LC will strive to become “persons for others” through both their intellectual inquiry and engagement in their community.

 Activities and Programs

 Students participating in the Service and Faith LC will have the opportunity to shape their own experience while building a tradition here at Loyola.
 At least four times a semester, the community will gather for large-group discussions or immersion experiences both on and off campus.
-Examples from the 2013-2014 community include:
+Examples from the community in the past include:

 - Serving at the St. Thomas of Canterbury Soup Kitchen